 We’ve naturally been getting a lot of questions.
 So, here’s where we are: We’re the fresh, new, independent magazine for the Blackmore Vale.
 No financial backers, no ties, it’s just us – and in the greatest tradition and best spirit of Alan & Ingrid Chalcraft’s original BVM, we’re a husband and wife team!
 We’ve lived in the Vale for almost thirty years, and we’re raising our four children here.

-With the death of the old paper version of the BVM, we saw an amazing opportunity for a new Blackmore Vale magazine – of course we all still need and want a local news source.
+With the death of the old paper version of the BVM, we saw an amazing opportunity for a new kind of Blackmore Vale magazine – of course we all still need and want a local news source.
 But instead of reviving the same old practices & methods, we have a real opportunity to enhance the local community in a modern, connected, environmentally friendly (and global-pandemic-proof!) way.

 Why reboot the old, when we can upgrade the services that were previously ‘the norm’?
 We can improve on old practices, shake up the system, and we can make something new and exciting that can really work for a busy modern life.